-a.
-Once an allegation has been accepted by the Title IX coordinator, an investigation is initiated.

-b.
-Information is gathered through witnesses, technology, or any other means.

-c.
-In some instances, the police may be involved.
-HCPS will work with the police investigation as well.

-d.
-Both parties (Complainant & Respondent) will review evidence within the investigation.
-This will allow either party to provide additional information as needed.
+- a.
+Once an allegation has been accepted by the Title IX Coordinator, an investigation is initiated. - Information is gathered through witnesses, technology, or any other means. - In some instances, the police may be involved.
+HCPS will work with the police investigation. - d.
+Complainant and Respondent will review evidence gathered from the investigation.
+This will allow the parties to provide additional information.